DIT112-V19/group-05/README.md

 ## What?

+<i>“You draw, we drive!”</i>

 An Android App in which the user can draw a (free-hand) route.
 The vehicle will drive according to the drawn route and, if requested, reverse and repeat it.
-Additionally, the vehicle can get its current GPS position and drive according to a track based on a route planned in google maps.
+Additionally, the vehicle can get its current GPS location and drive according to a track based on a route planned in google maps.

 ## Why?
 The interface enables a simple way of controlling the vehicle without programming.
 Driving according to certain user-drawn route and reversing/repeating this route, can be used for: